There are three on-site accommodation options for our residential courses.

 There’s free wifi on-site and the signal covers around 2/3rds of the quinta.

 Phone signal is reasonable for all networks which can make use of Altice MEO’s infrastructure.
-Vodafone doesn’t get signal here, but you can connect from the village above us.
-There is also free wifi in the village below us, along with a river beach and outdoor café.
+Vodafone doesn’t get good signal here, but you can connect from the village above us.
+There is also free wifi in the village below us, along with a river beach, restaurant and outdoor cafés.

-Course participants have the use of refrigeration/kitchen facilities (outside of meal preparation times) plus the social/hang-out spaces in and around the communal building and any evening activities (movies, talks, etc) we might put on.
+Course participants have the use of the social/hang-out spaces in and around the communal building and any evening activities (movies, talks, etc) we might put on.
+If you need refrigeration for medication, this can be accommodated, but kitchen facilities are not available on catered courses.

-There are many beautiful spots to meditate quietly on the quinta but what we lack here is any sizeable expanse of level ground for group yoga or other practices.
-However the nearby river beach – a favourite venue for pre-breakfast swims – has suitable, if public, space.
+There are many beautiful spots to meditate quietly on the quinta but what we lack is any sizeable expanse of level ground for group yoga or other practices.
+However the nearby river beach – a favourite venue for pre-breakfast swims – has suitable space.

 The quinta has its own water supply from the spring-fed stream which runs year-round but can occasionally get very low in dry weather.
 If we have drought conditions at the time of the courses, we may ask you to ration your use of water.